MicheDev3/webassembly_threads_proposal_overview_example/README.md

 # How to start

-- build the .wasm from the .wat by running `./build.sh`
+- build the .wasm from the .wat by running `./build.sh` (wat2wasm is from https://github.com/WebAssembly/wabt)
 - start the server with `./server_start.sh`
 - open the web page at `http://localhost:8085/`
 - view logs in the browser dev console